 Safety restraints in airplane bassinets…

 Most bassinets do not have any safety restraints beyond a velcro strap.
 That’s the main reason they are not advised for older babies who can sit up or pull up.
-During take-off, taxi, landing, and during bouts of turbulence when the seat belt sign is turned on, you will be required to take your baby out of the bassinet and hold them in your arms.
+During take-off, taxi, landing, and during bouts of turbulence when the seat belt sign is turned on, you must take your baby out of the bassinet and hold them in your arms.
 Most recommend that baby’s feet are towards the aisle, probably so flight attendants can see baby’s face when walking past and to prevent baby’s head from being knocked if someone stumbles in the aisle.

 Having said that, most pictures on the internet show smiling babies sitting up in the bassinets or various arms and legs hanging out.
 It’s clear that not all airlines enforce what appear to be universal guidelines.

 Not everyone can afford or wants to purchase a seat for a baby on a plane if they don’t have to.
 And flying with car seats can definitely be a pain.
 An airplane bassinet is not any safer than your lap or arms but is not unsafe under most flying conditions.